BizTalk Servers

 • PDF

-Below instructions show you how to access a BizTalk server.
+The below instructions explain how to access a BizTalk server.

 Follow the below steps to view the BizTalk Server information in BizTalk360: